department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.allergyIntolerance-notes.md

 - do not map `drugClass`
 - confirmed vs unconfirmed
   - Vista has a "VERIFIED" but this does not come thru HDR.

+#### Business Rules

+- Ignore those without a facility
+- Ignore those without an id
+- no hold period